Autoethnography: Process

 As a method, autoethnography combines characteristics of autobiography and ethnography.

 To form the autobiographical aspects of the autoethnography, the author will write retroactively and selectively about past experiences.
 Unlike other forms of research, the author typically did not live through such experiences solely to create a publishable document; rather, the experiences are assembled using hindsight.
 Additionally, authors may conduct formal or informal interview and/or consult relevant texts (e.g., diaries or photographs) to help with recall.
 The experiences are tied together using literary elements "to create evocative and specific representations of the culture/cultural experience and to give audiences a sense of how being there in the experience feels."

 Ethnography, on the other hand, involves observing and writing about culture.
 During the first stage, researchers will observe and interview individuals of the selected cultural group and take detailed fieldnotes.
 Ethnographers discover their findings through induction.
-That is, ethnographers don't go into the field looking for specific answers; rather, their observations, writing, and fieldnotes yield the findings.
+That is, ethnographers do not go into the field looking for specific answers; rather, their observations, writing, and fieldnotes yield the findings.
 Such findings are conveyed to others through thick description so that readers may come to their own conclusions regarding the situation described.

 Autoethnography uses aspects of autobiography (e.g., personal experiences and recall) and ethnography (e.g., interviews, observations, and fieldnotes) to create vivid descriptions that connect to the personal to the cultural.

-Types of autoethnography
+Types

 Because autoethnography is a broad and ambiguous "category that encompasses a wide array of practices," autoethnographies "vary in their emphasis on the writing and research process (graphy), on culture (ethnos), and on self (auto)."
 More recently, autoethnography has been separated into two distinct subtypes: analytic and evocative.
 According to Ellingson and Ellis, "Analytic autoethnographers focus on developing theoretical explanations of broader social phenomena, whereas evocative autoethnographers focus on narrative presentations that open up conversations and evoke emotional responses."Scholars also discuss visual autoethnography, which incorporates imagery along with written analysis.